by Garrick Dee

-A man’s face is totally different from a woman – we have thicker skin, more facial hair and have bigger sebaceous glands that make our skin a lot oilier than a woman’s so our needs are far different.
+A man’s face is entirely different from a woman – we have thicker skin, more facial hair and have larger sebaceous glands that make our skin a lot oilier than a woman’s so our needs are far different.

 Related: If you’re looking for a razor, you can check this article I wrote about the best razor deals right now for products like the safety razor, cartridge razor and much more.
 Get the best deals for yourself or buy it as a gift.

-You can have it a the comfort of your own bathroom.
+You can have it at the comfort of your own bathroom.